Weal leads Flyers past Senators 3-2 in shootout

-PHILADELPHIA (AP) -- Jordan Weal scored the only shootout goal after tying the game late in the third period to lift the Philadelphia Flyers to a 3-2 victory over the Ottawa Senators on Tuesday night.
+PHILADELPHIA (AP) -- Jordan Weal put his hustle and skill on display.

+Weal scored the only shootout goal after tying the game late in the third period on an embarrassing mistake by the Ottawa Senators, sending the Philadelphia Flyers to a 3-2 victory Tuesday night.

 Brayden Schenn also scored for the Flyers, a long shot to make the playoffs with six games remaining.
 Philadelphia began the day six points out of a postseason spot but needing to jump four teams.

-The Senators, making their second stop on a five-game road trip, entered three points behind first-place Montreal in the Atlantic Division and five points in front of Toronto.
+The Senators, making their second stop on a five-game road trip, are four points behind first-place Montreal in the Atlantic Division and four points in front of Toronto.

 Kyle Turris had a goal and an assist, and Erik Karlsson also scored for Ottawa.

-Weal opened the shootout by beating Craig Anderson.
+Weal quickly has gained the confidence of Flyers coach Dave Hakstol since being called up from Lehigh Valley of the AHL on Jan.
+25.

+''He's been a good two-way player,'' Hakstol said. ''He's scored some big goals for us.
+He's a reliable player that generates and creates offensively.''

 Flyers goalie Steve Mason clinched the win when he stopped Tom Pyatt on Ottawa's final attempt.
 Turris and Bobby Ryan also failed to beat Mason in the tiebreaker.

+Weal's goal in regulation was all about hard work - and some help from Anderson.

+Weal tied it with 5:59 left in the third period after Anderson, who had been stellar to that point, misfired a pass from behind the net right onto the stick of Weal.
+He sent it into the empty net for his sixth of the season and fifth in the last 11 games.

 Both teams had chances in overtime.
 Turris hit the right post with a shot early in the extra session, and Philadelphia's Michael Del Zotto and Weal each had a near miss.